akka/akka/akka-docs/src/main/paradox/typed/testing-async.md

 Tests create an instance of @apidoc[ActorTestKit].
 This provides access to:

 * An ActorSystem
 * Methods for spawning Actors.
-These are created under the root guardian
+These are created under the special testkit user guardian
 * A method to shut down the ActorSystem from the test suite

 This first example is using the "raw" `ActorTestKit` but if you are using @scala[ScalaTest]@java[JUnit] you can